Pillen beats Trump's candidate in Nebraska governor primary

+In this Republican stronghold, Pillen will be a favorite in November’s general election against his Democratic opponent, state Sen. Carol Blood.
+Nebraska hasn’t elected a Democrat as governor since 1994.

+Pillen was endorsed by many top GOP leaders in the state, including Gov. Pete Ricketts, former Gov. Kay Orr, and renowned former University of Nebraska football coach and congressman Tom Osborne.
+Ricketts was prevented by term limits from running again.

-In Nebraska, the allegations against Herbster, a longtime supporter of Trump’s, didn’t stop the former president from holding a rally with him earlier this month.
+In Nebraska, the allegations against Herbster, a longtime supporter of Trump, didn’t stop the former president from holding a rally with him earlier this month.

-“I really think he’s going to do just a fantastic job, and if I didn’t feel that, I wouldn’t be here,” Trump said at the rally at a racetrack outside Omaha.
+"I really think he's going to do just a fantastic job, and if I didn't feel that, I wouldn't be here," said Trump, who has denied sexual misconduct allegations of his own.

+Herbster alluded to the groping allegations in a concession speech late Tuesday.

+“This is one of the nastiest campaigns for governor in the history of Nebraska,” and may have affected the results, Herbster said, adding that it was “in God’s hands.”

 In a story last month, the Nebraska Examiner interviewed six women who claimed Herbster had groped their buttocks, outside of their clothes, during political events or beauty pageants.
 A seventh woman said Herbster once cornered her privately and kissed her forcibly.